Curiocity-Experiments/horizon/readme.md

-# Abstracta Feedback
+# Curiocity Horizon

-Abstracta Feedback is a customizable, private-label user feedback platform built with Next.js, Tailwind CSS, and Prisma.
+Horizon Feedback is a customizable, private-label user feedback platform built with Next.js, Tailwind CSS, and Firebase.

 ## Features